thailand property documentsdue diligence thailand propertybuying thailand document checklist

 Have questions about a specific project's documents?

-MORE Group's team and legal partners can verify documents for any Phuket project — free initial consultation.
+MORE Group's team and legal partners can verify documents for any Phuket project, free initial consultation.

-Document 6: Condominium Juristic Person Certificate
+What Should You Know About Document 6: Condominium Juristic Person Certificate?

 Why it matters: Without an established juristic person, the developer retains indefinite control over common areas.
 This creates conflicts of interest and can lead to neglected maintenance, mismanaged funds, and disputes at resale.